TanguyBarthelemy/JD-Tutorials/Sheets/Sheet_1_Tools_installation_EN.md

 ## Version of JDemetra+ and dependencies

-JDemetra+ is downloadable from the [github link](https://github.com/jdemetra/jdemetra-app/releases) of the application: `r colFmt("https://github.com/jdemetra/jdemetra-app/releases", html_color)`.
+JDemetra+ is downloadable from the [github link](https://github.com/jdemetra/jdemetra-app/releases) of the application: <font color='#000cff'>https://github.com/jdemetra/jdemetra-app/releases</font>.

 The last release ([v2.2.4](https://github.com/jdemetra/jdemetra-app/releases/tag/v2.2.3)) dates from january 31, 2023.
 It is the last **stable** version of JDemetra+. **This version should be downloaded and must be used in production.**